 Setting up a multiple linear regression

-After opening XLSTAT, select the XLSTAT / Modeling data / Regression command, or click on the corresponding button of the Modeling data toolbar (see below).
+After opening XLSTAT, select the XLSTAT / Modeling data / Regression function.

 Once you've clicked on the button, the Linear Regression dialog box appears.